jakobib/mtsr2012/paper.md

 and disciplines.
 As terms like social tagging, social indexing, and collaborative tagging are used interchangeably, tagging can be defined as manual indexing on the Web [14].
 The specific type of a tagging system depends on several parameters [4,8,14].
 In particular, tagging properties include:

-* **source of resources**: either supplied by the system or created/collected by users
+* **source of resources**: which can either be supplied by the tagging system or created/collected by its users

 * **tagging rights**: who is allowed to assign and modify tags?

 * **tagging support**: for instance recommendations and visible tag descriptions

-* **tag aggregation**: either the set-model where all users collectively tag an individual resource or the bag-model where each user individually tags a resource
+* **tag aggregation**: set-model where all users collectively tag a resource or bag-model where each user individually tags a resource.

-* **tag management**: consisting of restrictions on which tags to use, methods of creation and description of tags independent from the action of tagging etc.
+* **tag management**: restrictions on which tags to use, methods of creation and description of tags independent from the action of tagging, etc.

-* **tag connectivity**: by hierarchical and other relationships between tags
+* **tag connectivity**: hierarchical and other relationships between tags

 Most research on tagging systems focuses on bag-model tag aggregation.
-In these systems folksonomies emerge as implicit consensus from numbers.
+This means that each resource can be tagged multiple times and every user can choose his individual set of tags to describe the resource.
+Folksonomies in bag-model tagging systems emerge as implicit consensus from large numbers of tagging events.
 Several approaches exist to derive folksonomies from tagging data by statistical analysis, including tag connectivity [1,5,7,10,11,12].
-With set-model tag aggregation the folksonomy is more directly given as snapshot of community consensus.
-Folksonomies expressed in these tagging systems can be defined as dynamic knowledge organization systems created by communities of distributed volunteers.
+With Set-model tag aggregation in contrast there is only one common set of tags for each resource.
+Hence, the folksonomy is more directly given as snapshot of community consensus.
+Folksonomies expressed in set-model tagging systems can be defined as dynamic knowledge organization systems created by communities of distributed volunteers.
 Two popular instances are presented in the following with tags in Stack Exchange and categories in Wikipedia.

 ## Tags in Stack Exchange